papertrail/legal-docs/nda-short-individual-or-corporate.md

 6. The obligations stated in this Agreement shall expire 36 months after either party presents to the other party in writing, the decision to, or not to engage in a relationship or transaction and shall be binding upon the parties and their respective representatives, successors, and assigns, whether by operation of law or otherwise.
 Notwithstanding the foregoing, the last sentence of Section 4 shall survive termination or expiration of this Agreement.

 7. This Agreement constitutes the entire understanding and agreement of the parties regarding the subject matter hereof and supersedes any prior oral or written understandings or agreements and may not be modified, except in writing signed by all parties.
-This Agreement shall be construed in accordance with and be governed by the laws of the State of [State Juristiction of choice], without reference to [State Juristiction of choice]'s choice of law rules.
+This Agreement shall be construed in accordance with and be governed by the laws of the State of Washington, without reference to the State of Washington's choice of law rules.

 IN WITNESS WHEREOF, the parties have executed this Agreement as of the date first set forth above.

-[Company Name]
+Papertrail

   Name: ______________________________________________